José Ángel Zubiaur Alegre: Early Francoism

 There is little information on Zubiaur's activity in the early 1940s.
 It seems that he left the FET propaganda structures; it is not clear whether he spent the years completing his university education in Madrid or remained in Navarre.
-According to imprecise and enigmatic accounts he was active in the Carlist academic organisation AET, re-organized Juventud Carlista in Pamplona or worked to re-build the entire Carlist Navarrese structures.
+According to enigmatic accounts he was active in the Carlist academic organisation AET, re-organized Juventud Carlista in Pamplona or worked to re-build the Navarrese structures.
 According to his own later accounts Zubiaur remained loyal to the Carlist regent Don Javier and indeed in 1946 he was recorded as touring rural Navarre, busy reviving the semi-clandestine Javierista organisation.
 Prior to first local elections staged in the Francoist Spain Zubiaur engaged in the open Carlist propaganda campaign and was soon appointed as a candidate to the Pamplona city council himself.
 As a semi-official Carlist contender he stood in a pool named Tercio Familiar and was elected in 1948.
 As Carlist contingent in the ayuntamiento gained strength, the council delegated him to Diputación Foral, a 7-member Navarrese self-government.

 Politically Zubiaur's term as city counselor and provincial deputy is marked mostly by confrontation between the Falangist civil governor, Luis Valero Bermejo, and the Traditionalist municipal and provincial delegates.
 Some sources note him and Jesús Larrainzar as key opponents of FET in both bodies, others do not mention his name when reconstructing the Carlist-Falangist struggle for power.
 At Diputación Zubiaur was responsible for culture and education; he took advantage of his position to promote Traditionalism and worked to turn Institución Príncipe de Viana, a provincial cultural and educational centre, into a Carlist outpost.
 He was also responsible for classes of Basque, sponsored by Diputación and launched despite obstruction mounted by Valero; the courses went on until 1970.
-Zubiaur's term in the city council expired in 1951; according to some sources he tried to renew the ticket, but failed.
-However, fellow Carlists in local structures ensured that in 1952 he was appointed Subdirector de Hacienda de Navarra, deputy head of the self-governmental economic department; at later date he would grow to director of the unit.
+Zubiaur's term in the city council expired in 1951; he tried to renew the ticket, but failed.
+However, Carlists in local structures ensured that in 1952 he was appointed Subdirector de Hacienda de Navarra, the self-governmental economic department; later he would grow to director of the unit.